GNOME/librsvg/win32/README.txt

  if the pkg-config files cannot be found from the default locations that pkg-config will look for.

+It is now possible to cross-compile librsvg for ARM64 Windows using this set of NMake Makefiles.
+You will need to ensure that the Visual Studio ARM64 cross compiler (either for x86 or for amd64) is installed, and you have installed the `aarch64-pc-windows-msvc` target (rust-std library) via `rustup`.
+Such builds can be carried out on a normal x86/x86-64 Windows 7+ or on Windows 10 ARM64.

 It is recommended that the dependent libraries are built with the same version of Visual Studio that is being used to build librsvg, as far as possible.